25+ Chipotle Interview Questions and Best Sample Answers

 Answer: I was working in a previous retail setting.
 And there was a customer who had asked me a question that I wasn't familiar with.
 I wanted to answer the question for the customer.
 But noticed that all associates were busy occupied with other customers.
 At that time, I decided it was best if I could ask for help.
-I asked our store manager, who was occupied, but I mentioned this was going to be an important skill for me to learn.
+I asked our store manager, who was occupied, but I mentioned this would be an important skill for me to learn.
 And he/she understood and moved forward with helping me.
-This is an example of great teamwork because I wanted to learn but also was aware of my surroundings and wanted to make sure every associate was working efficiently.
+This is an example of great teamwork.
+Because I wanted to learn and was aware of my surroundings.
+And wanted to make sure every associate was working efficiently.

 What does great teamwork mean to you?

 Answer: I'd like to tell a small story of great teamwork.
-A store manager previously asked our team to stay with the store later in the working hours to make sure that store stock was properly ordered and managed.
+A store manager previously asked our team to stay with the store later in the working hours.
+To make sure that store stock was properly ordered and managed.
 Our inventory was simply out of control.
 During this time, job titles went away.
 And it was up to each person to decide how they might help with the process.
-I decided that I wanted to assist with counting and checking stock before it was put into the ordering system.
+I decided to assist with counting and checking stock before it was put into the ordering system.
 I asked the rest of the team if this would be helpful.
-And it seemed to inspire other workers to want to define how they might be able to help with the process as it got started.
-Working as a team, supporting each other, and maintaining positive communication is key to being able to achieve goals for the business and operate quickly with a high standard of work.
+And it seemed to inspire other workers to want to define how they might be able to help with the process.
+Especially as it got started.
+Working as a team, supporting each other, and maintaining positive communication is key to achieving goals for the business.
+Additionally, operating quickly with a high standard of work.

 Questions to Ask the Interviewer

-Below are good questions to ask the interviewer at the end of an interview with a Chipotle store manager, hiring manager, or supervisor.
+Below are questions to ask the interviewer or recruiter at the end of the interview.

-- Can you tell me more about the interview process?
+- Can you tell me more about the hiring process and future interview process?

-- Will there be a second interview before a job offer is made?
+- Will there be a second interview before the position is offered to me?